 Smartloops are great for boosting your popular pins, but you want to make sure you don’t just “set it and forget it” (especially since Pinterest is valuing brand new content so much right now).
 Check to make sure your Smartloops are bringing you the traffic you want, and if it isn’t, swap out some pins to bring new life to your Smartloops!

 Joining Tailwind Communities

 If you’ve been on Pinterest for a while, do you remember how popular group boards were?
 The idea was that people with similar interests would pin their things on Pinterest, and everyone would pin each other’s pins to their own boards.
 It was great in theory, but people would just add their own pins and there was no accountability.

-So Tailwind took the concept of group boards and made it better with Tribes!
-You can join Tribes in similar niches as you and share each other’s content.
-Each Tribe sets its own rules for how many pins you can add vs. how many pins from other people you need to share, and Tailwind keeps track of your ratio.
+So Tailwind took the concept of group boards and made it better with Communities!
+You can join Communities (formerly called Tribes) in similar niches as you and share each other’s content.
+Each Community sets its own rules for how many pins you can add vs. how many pins from other people you need to share, and Tailwind keeps track of your ratio.
 So everyone is held accountable for following the rules.
-It also tells you which pins of yours are getting the most pins in each tribe and even which pinners in the Tribe are sharing your content the most.
+It also tells you which pins of yours are getting the most pins in each Community and even which pinners in the Community are sharing your content the most.

 Setting up your strategy

 So now you have lots of content you can schedule out on Tailwind!
 I get asked a lot how many pins you should be pinning each day, but it really depends so you’ll just have to play around with it.
 If you have been writing blog posts for 10 years, you’re going to have way more content to pin each day than someone who has just started a website.
 The important thing is that you are active every day; the number of pins each day don’t matter as much.
 So play around with it, and you can always add more daily pins to your schedule!